 Effortless payment system

-By using Bluetooth proximity beacon with real-time mobile payment systems combined, commuters get around much easier.
-They don’t have to worry about the fares as the beacon amounted in the buss will locate your position and charge your fares once your get off the public transportation.
+By using Bluetooth proximity beacons with real-time mobile payment systems combined, commuters get around much easier.
+They don’t have to worry about the fares as the beacon amounted in the buss will locate your position and charge their fares once they get off the public transportation.
 The use of this system greatly speeds up boarding and reduces the time commuters spend waiting.
 This efficiency will impact the passenger experience in a positive way, and it also improves driver safety, benefiting from faster boarding times and less need to handle cash.
 Many public transit systems use systems such as CAD/AVL or automated Passenger Count (APC) to collect real-time passenger records and vehicle locations.
 These systems already in place could benefit greatly by attaching beacons to vehicles and pairing location information and vehicle capacity data with comprehensive data on the occupants.
 Combined, you’ll take the value proposition of CAD/AVL, APC, and billing systems and apply it to a single, deep data stream.

 Navigation for impaired people